 11300.12 Data Integrity

-Protecting the integrity of data is essential to the overall health of the unviersity’s information.
+Protecting the integrity of data is essential to the overall health of the university’s information.
 You can accomplish this in a number of ways, most notably through using data encryption methods, backing up the data on a regular basis, using Virtual Private Network (VPN) software when connecting to university information from remote locations, and securing all devices and equipment.

-For more information concerning CaTS VPN please see the attached VPN Policy Link.
+For more information please see the CaTS VPN Policy.

-Encryption
+Encryption.

 Encryption is the process of transforming information from clear to plain text into non-readable format so that only the intended reader can understand or change the message content.
 Encryption ensures privacy.
 It is a way to keep prying eyes from reading confidential information that is sent across the public internet.

 Certain software applications have encryption methods embedded in them for sending and receiving secure information and for the storage of information.
-There is also third party software available that can be used to encrypt information.
-For directions on encrypting files, check out the “Encryption” area at the link.
+There is also third-party software available that can be used to encrypt information.
+For directions on encrypting files, see CaTS Computing Habits.

-Backups
+Backups.

 One of the most important steps you can take to ensure that the integrity of your data is protected is to backup your files on a regular basis.
 Data loss can come at any time and for a number of reasons: